-Residents are physicians who have completed medical school but are doing extra training to
+Residents are physicians who have completed medical school but are doing extra training to qualify as family physicians.

 Examples include

 - helping us communicate to patients the role of the resident - providing feedback on curriculum - providing advice on how we give feedback residents.